 PRC Economic Risks: The economy in the PRC has experienced significant and rapid growth in the past 20 years.
 However, such growth may or may not continue, and may not apply evenly across different geographic locations and sectors of the PRC economy.
 Economic growth has also been accompanied by periods of high inflation.
 The PRC government has implemented various measures from time to time to control inflation and restrain the rate of economic growth of the PRC economy.
 Furthermore, the PRC government has carried out economic reforms to achieve decentralisation and utilisation of market forces to develop the economy of the PRC.
 These reforms have resulted in significant economic growth and social progress.
-There can, however, be no assurance that the PRC government will continue to pursue such economic policies or, if it does, that those policies may have an adverse impact on the markets of the PRC and therefore on the performance of the relevant Sub-Fund.
+There can, however, be no assurance that the PRC government will continue to pursue such economic policies or, if it does, that those policies will continue to be successful.
+Any such adjustment and modification of those economic policies may have an adverse impact on the markets of the PRC and therefore on the performance of the relevant Sub-Fund.